hapijs/joi/API.md

     - `relativeOnly` - Restrict only relative URIs.
 Defaults to `false`.
     - `allowQuerySquareBrackets` - Allows unencoded square brackets inside the query string.
 This is **NOT** RFC 3986 compliant but query strings like `abc[]=123&abc[]=456` are very common these days.
 Defaults to `false`.
     - `domain` - Validate the domain component using the options specified in [`string.domain()`](#stringdomainoptions).
+    - `encodeUri` - Encodes the uri with non-alphabetical characters.
+Defaults to `false`.

 ```js
 // Accept git or git http/https